bplaat/crates/bin/bob/README.md

     }
     ```

--   Then run `bob` to build and run the project
+-   Then run `bob` to build and run the project:

     ```sh
     bob run